Easy Instant Pot congee! Comforting and delicious rice porridge in minutes. Make it with chicken, ground pork, or go meatless by using mushrooms.

 Starting with hot water will mean the pot will get up to pressure sooner.
 And the sooner the pot gets to pressure the sooner it can start "cooking", which will reduce the cooking time.

-What I actually did was dissolve the chicken bouillon in hot water from the kettle and then pour it into the pot while still hot.
+What I did was dissolve the chicken bouillon in hot water from the kettle and then pour it into the pot while still hot.

 10 mins Pressure Cooking Time